 Tip 1# Know your target audience (the learners)

 The biggest flaw of any eLearning strategy could be going ahead without understanding the expectations and needs of the target audience or learners.
 Find out the needs, the infrastructural settings, the primary learning requirements, the learning schedules, and IT proficiency levels too.
-You don’t want to spend time on creating an extraordinary course that the learners are unable to use.
-This initial home work will allow to create a relevance amongst the course and the learners for whom the course is created.
+You don’t want to spend time creating an extraordinary course that the learners are unable to use.
+This initial homework will allow creating relevance amongst the course and the learners for whom the course is created.

 Tip 2# Analyze the Learning Culture

 How an organization learns, has a great impact on the way learning is accepted.
-So, for instance in an organization with large number of employees constantly travelling, a classroom-training, or blended course wouldn’t be suitable.
-So, know how the schedules work, what the device usage policies are, how often the learners travel etc. to create effective learning that appeases the learners.
+So, for instance in an organization with a large number of employees constantly traveling, a classroom training or blended course wouldn’t be suitable.
+So, know how the schedules work, what the device usage policies are, how often the learners travel, etc. to create effective learning that appeases the learners.

 Tip 3# Allow Collaborative Learning

 Learning as a group or sharing knowledge amongst peers is a practice that often drives learning ventures too.
 The eLearning usage can be greatly influenced by creating a collaborative learning environment where learners learn from each other, suggestions and encouragements drive them towards eLearning.
-These day the social learning is one of the most preferred way of learning (Learn, Coach and Share) especially amongst the millennials.
+This day the social learning is one of the most preferred ways of learning (Learn, Coach and Share), especially amongst the millennials.

 Tip 4# Choose the Right Courses

-The eLearning content too plays an important role in usage.
-Boring, mundane courses may be one reason that leads to lesser adoption of the eLearning within the organisation.
-To avoid this, select innovative, interesting courses (if opting for off-the shelf courses) or create engaging eLearning content (in-house or with the help of eLearning vendors).
+The eLearning content plays an important role in usage.
+Boring, mundane courses may be one reason that leads to lesser adoption of eLearning within the organization.
+To avoid this, select innovative, interesting courses (if opting for off-the-shelf courses) or create engaging eLearning content (in-house or with the help of eLearning vendors).
 The relevance of the course helps in increasing the better adoption of the courses.

 Tip 5# Market the Learning Programme

-Most eLearning strategies tend to fail because the learners aren’t informed about its benefits.
-While over selling may not be right, but the right amount of in-house marketing can boost eLearning usage.
-Also, newer concepts like gamification dashboard, reward points, etc can be used as the tools to promote any eLearning in-house.
+Most eLearning strategies tend to fail because the learners aren’t informed about their benefits.
+While overselling may not be right, but the right amount of in-house marketing can boost eLearning usage.
+Also, newer concepts like gamification dashboard, reward points, etc can be used as tools to promote any eLearning in-house.
 Better marketing of the courses by L&D in-house does help to create some more hype amongst the users.